This article walks through some of the most important microphone specifications and explains how they are derived.

 SPL handling capability

-In many recording situations it is essential to know the maximum Sound Pressure Level (SPL) the microphone can handle.
-Please note that in most music recording maximum peak SPL's easily supersede the RMS value by more than 20 dB.
-The RMS value indicates an average SPL and will not show the true SPL peaks.
+In many recording situations, it is essential to know the maximum Sound Pressure Level (SPL) a microphone can handle.
+Please note that in most music recording, maximum peak SPLs easily supersede the RMS value by more than 20 dB.
+The RMS value indicates an average SPL, not the true peak level.

-1. The SPL where a certain Total Harmonic Distortion (THD) occurs.
+1. The SPL at which a certain Total Harmonic Distortion (THD) occurs (i.e. 1% THD).

-2. The SPL where the signal from the microphone will clip, that is the waveforms will become squares.
-This is the term: Max.
+2. The SPL at which the microphone signal will clip; when the waveforms become squared.
+This is the term Max.
 SPL and it refers to peak values in SPL.

-Microphone specifications do not tell the whole story about a microphone's quality, and are no substitute for the sonic experience.
+Microphone specifications do not tell the whole story about a microphone's quality.
+There is no substitute for the sonic experience.
 Although microphone specifications may not be fully comparable between manufacturers, when properly evaluated they do provide useful objectivity and will help in the search for the optimal microphone.